OmahaCentralCybersecurity/Passwords/README.md

 ## Directions:
 - Create a function `generate` that has parameter of length that determines the length.
+- Your function should include all letters and digits (optionally include punctuation)
+- It should randomly pick from available characters.
 - Call `generate` and test your outputs.
+- Test `generate` by prompting for user input

+## Next Class:
+We will use generate passwords and see how long they take to be brute-forced by various password - crackers